Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Approach

 where step size $\alpha_{ij}^{(t)}$ is analytically determined to ensure $\|\Delta_{ij}^{(t+1)}\| \le \varepsilon$ and derived via the Cauchy–Schwarz inequality to project onto the trust-region boundary (see Appendix~\ref{appendix:taylor} for details).
 This yields the steepest descent direction of the linearized loss, evaluated at a coupled batch state $\Delta_{i*}^{(t)}$, where all increments are fixed but nonzero.
-While conceptually similar to coordinate-wise proximal optimization, directly applying this solution is impractical due to two key challenges: 1) gradient coupling: each $\nabla_{\Delta_{ij}} \mathcal{L}_i$ depends on all other $\Delta_{ik}$, making updates interdependent and unstable; 2) scale ambiguity: the optimal trust-region radius $\varepsilon$ may vary across pairs depending on semantic difficulty or training stage.
-To address this, we adopt a learnable network that directly predicts the coupled increment state $\Delta_{i*}^{(t)}$ based on the semantic gap $v_j - t_i$.
+However, this update rule has two main limitations: (i) it only guarantees descent within the current batch, lacking cross-batch generalization; and (ii) it suffers from scale ambiguity, as the optimal trust-region radius $\varepsilon$ should vary across pairs with semantic difficulty and training stage.
+To overcome these issues, we adopt a learnable network $\psi$ that directly predicts the coupled increment state $\Delta_{i*}^{(t)}$ from the semantic gap $v_j - t_i$ (or $t_i - v_j$), thereby establishing cross-batch coupling among increments.
 The subsequent update to $\Delta_{i*}^{(t+1)}$ is implicitly performed via backpropagation on the InfoNCE loss.
-Since the gradient of the loss naturally aligns with the steepest descent direction, this formulation allows us to transform the iterative update rule into a trainable network prediction problem, enabling amortized, structure-aware optimization over the full batch of pairwise increments.
+Since the loss gradient naturally aligns with the steepest descent direction, this formulation amortizes the iterative update process into a trainable prediction problem, enabling structure-aware and generalizable optimization over the full set of pairwise increments.